adineshreddy1/SupplyChainManagementIntoBlockchain/README.md

  # TransitLogistics:

- In this phase, logistics will be transported from seller to buyer and the same time blockchain will read the temperature of the logistics for every 10 Minutes and Status will change from "Requested" to "In-Transit"
+ In this phase, logistics will be transported from seller to buyer and the same time blockchain will read the location,status, time,temperature and othersof the products for a fixed time period either from GPS/IOT and updates the details into blockchain
   #### Postman for  TransitLogistics id
  ![alt text](https://github.com/adineshreddy1/Assignment2/blob/master/screenshots/TransitLogist_postman.png)